google-deepmind/dm_robotics/py/manipulation/props/rgb_objects/README.md

 different shapes, and a held-out set.
 The diagram and gifs below shows a depiction of all the objects in the benchmark.
 The seed object is at the center; all the other objects are the result of deformations of this cube.
-The held-out objects (major axes) are enclosed in the uper teal sector of the diagram; the training objects (pairwise mixing of two major axes) are enclosed in the blue sector.
-Some objects cannot be grasped with a parallel gripper with 85 mm aperture (i.e. the Robotiq 2F-85);
+The held-out objects (major axes) are enclosed in the upper teal sector of the diagram; the training objects (pairwise mixing of two major axes) are enclosed in the blue sector.
+Some objects cannot be grasped with a parallel gripper with 85mm aperture (i.e. the Robotiq 2F-85);
 these objects are transparent and were omitted in our experiments.

 ![disk of objects][object_disk]